Skip to content

 Posted on by Karen Cioffi

-If you are contemplating writing a book or you’ve already written one and intend on going the traditional publishing path, you’ll need a query letter and a cover letter.
-This is true whether you’re an author, a writer, or a business owner who wants to build his authority with a book.
+If you are contemplating writing a book or you’ve already written one and intend to travel the traditional publishing path, you’ll need a query letter and a cover letter.
+This is true whether you’re an author, a writer, or a business owner who wants to build your authority with a book.
 Wondering what a query…

 Read more